 Paul his wife Cathy are proud parents to their two grown children Meaghan and Ian.

 Gina Wilson has been a member of the Cobourg Police Service since 1994.
 Gina commenced her career with Cobourg as a Special Constable.
-She was the first female Special Constable hired in the Town of Cobourg. and currently holds the position of Manager – Business Services.
+She was the first female Special Constable hired in the Town of Cobourg. and currently holds the position of Director – Corporate Services.

-Lynne Sheils is the Finance/Budget Coordinator for the Cobourg Police Service.
+Lynne Sheils is the Finance/Human Resource Coordinator for the Cobourg Police Service.
 She has been a member of our service since 2004 and was formerly a member of Thunder Bay Police Service for 12 years as a police communicator.